 An out-dated online profile suggests complacency if you are a Product Manager.
 Don’t wait until you actively start looking for a job.
 It will look obvious that you are solely active or connecting with someone for a job.
 Sporadic updates online suggest that you live and work in a very narrow world – which is a negative trait in the world of Product Management.
 PMs are expected to be knowledgeable and able to articulate and share meaningful insights succinctly.

+Using social media for recruitment is something that isn’t out of the ordinary these days.
 Be mindful of the fact that networking and digital profile are intertwined.
 We boost our digital presence to do networking and sometimes we do networking to enhance our personal brand.
 The ultimate objective of all these activities is- you want that employer to think of you when he is envisioning the ideal candidate for a Product role in his organization.